 We welcome students who are studying at university outside of the UK, so long as you meet the above criteria, and a representative from your University is able to visit the site during their placement.
 Please note that STFC will not reimburse travel costs to and from the UK for interview.
 Reasonable travel costs within the UK may be reimbursed.

-Sandwich student vacancies are advertised in October and November each year with interviews in early December.
+Sandwich student vacancies are advertised from early September to late October, each year with interviews in November.

 The Sandwich Student recruitment process is managed on behalf of STFC by the UK Shared Business Services (UK SBS).
-When the campaign opens you will be able to search for vacancies on TopCareer.jobs Here you will be able to submit a CV and covering letter and track the progress of your application.
+When the campaign opens you will be able to search for vacancies on TopCareer.jobs.
+Here you will be able to submit a CV and application form and track the progress of your application.